How To Stay Sober On New Year’s Eve

 This choice can be made for several reasons, not the least of which is a past alcohol addiction, also known as alcohol use disorder.

-If you or a loved one have a past alcohol use disorder this holiday season, there are plenty of ways to help ensure that you have a New Year’s Eve that is alcohol-free and supports your recovery.
+If you or a loved one is in recovery from alcohol addiction this holiday season, there are plenty of ways to celebrate an alcohol-free New Year’s Eve.

 • tips for sobriety on New Year’s